Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-, I have seen this people, and, see, it [is] a stiff-necked people
+, I have been watching these people, and see, they are a stiff-necked people

-32:10 So now let me alone, that my fury may wax hot against them, and that I may consume them and I will make of you a great nation.
+32:10 So now let me alone, so that my anger may burn hot against them, and that I may consume them and I will make you a great nation.

 32:11 And Mosesמשה